-In Andrews Hall, Professor Scot Douglass has a passion for helping students with big ideas do great things.
+In EHP, we have a passion for helping students with big ideas do great things.

 The Grand Orrery

-Fourteen students put their heads together to plan, design, budget, build, and install a mechanical model of the solar system in the Andrews Hall Common Room.
+A celebrated accomplishment of one of our in-house design teams is the EHP Grand Orrery.
+Fourteen students put their heads together to plan, design, budget, build, and install a mechanical model of the solar system in the Andrews Hall Common Room when EHP was housed there.
+A new design team will work on plans to re-house the Grand Orrery in our new Williams Village space.

 You can read about the design process on the website of Eitan Cher, the design team’s organizer (who went on to earn his masters at Northwestern’s Segal Design Institute).